Objectives

 the lecture, exercise and laboratory sessions

-- solve the assigned homework well before the scheduled
+- solve the assigned homework well before the scheduled session in

 *Active attendance

-requires that the topics of each lecture or
+requires that the topics of each lecture or session are studied

 lecture